Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Switching as in Van Erven et al. ( )

 where $g(n) = \sum_{t \geq n} \pi(t)$; note that $g(n)$ is decreasing and converges to $0$ with increasing $n$. (\ref{eq:vroeger}) is thus an instance of the switch criterion of Van Erven et al. (\citeyear{Erven2012}).
 Comparing this to (\ref{eq:deltasworig}), the criterion used in this paper, after rearranging we see that it chooses model $1$ if

 which is more likely by constant factor to select model $\M_0$, the factor however tending to $1$ with increasing $n$.
 It is completely straightforward to check that Theorem~\ref{thm:risk} and all other results in this paper still hold if $\delta_\text{sw}$ with prior $\pi$ as in the main text is replaced by $\delta'_\text{sw}$ with corresponding prior $\pi'$ as defined here; thus our results carry over to the original definitions of Van Erven et al. (\citeyear{Erven2012}).
 Similarly, the proof for the strong consistency of $\delta'_\text{sw}$ given by Van Erven et al. (\citeyear{Erven2012}) carries through for $\delta_{\text{sw}}$, needing only trivial modifications.
+From (\ref{eq:vroeger}) we see that modifying the prior $\pi$ in either our or Van Erven et al.'s original criterion has a similar effect as keeping the same $\pi$ but switching between the two versions of the switch criterion.